 Appendix F: Selected Bibliography on Human Rights Education Theory and Practice

-About the Authors
+About the Editors and Contributors

 The United Nations declares education a human right, but what if human rights were themselves the complex subject matter of serious curricular and pedagogical attention in teacher education?
 I cannot imagine critical pedagogy for justice and planetary sustainability without such, and this volume is a major contribution to exactly this end.
 Needed now more than ever!